 When the world is expeditious in consuming materialism and hassling through the various stress factors, the only thing to relax the senses and absorb positivity from the surrounding is the sip of hot tea amidst the beautiful orchid farms.
 Maybe you are a coffee lover but trust me, one tea takes away all your sorrows of the day.
-While you dissolve in the aroma of chamomile tea, think a few seconds back and remember the last time you sat on mother earth.
-I do not know the reason behind comfort and gratitude every time I sit on the ground.
+While you dissolve in the aroma of your hot drink, think a few seconds back and remember the last time you sat on the floor.
+I do not know the reason behind comfort and gratitude every time I sit on the floor or ground.
 But I want you to try sipping hot tea while sitting comfortably on a seat cushion on earth after you wreck down from a tiring day.
 You might be thinking about the weird process I am telling you for a calm mind.
 It is not a coincidence that I am here to introduce you to the complete steps for converting your space into Japanese interior design while I speak of peace and tranquillity.

-I have crafted this ultimate guide for you to reach your goal of extracting peace from the environment through serene and significant Japanese interiors.
+I have crafted this 12 step guide for you to reach your goal of extracting peace from the environment through serene and significant Japanese style interiors.
 Let us start with the steps.

 12 Steps To The Perfect Japanese Interior Design.